 Responsibility for Slip and Fall Accidents

-The examination of responsibility is a central part of any personal injury lawsuit and having a viable case for a slip and fall injury requires that you can substantiate that the majority of the responsibility for the injuries you suffered falls on the property owner.
+The examination of responsibility, or in other words determining negligence in a slip and fall case, is a central part of any personal injury lawsuit and having a viable case for a slip and fall injury requires that you can substantiate that the majority of the responsibility for the injuries you suffered falls on the property owner.

 Comparative Negligence and Compensation